 06 Jan Journeying To The Edge Of Art With Daniel Arsham

 Listening to Daniel Arsham speak, it seems natural to marvel at how such prolific productivity and serene calm can co-exist within one person.
-Perhaps, however, it is exactly this calm that allows American artist Arsham to absorb and re-project such a broad view of the world, as he plays with concepts of time and existence through a diversity of artistic media.
+Perhaps, however, it is exactly this calm that allows American artist Daniel Arsham to absorb and re-project such a broad view of the world, as he plays with concepts of time and existence through a diversity of artistic media.
 Masterfully, he has created not only a new aesthetic, but an entirely new reality – and he invites you to become immersed.
-Between paintings, sculpture, theatrical sets, film, books, fashion, performance art, and even architecture, Arsham has established a signature energy, and the world is enthralled.
+Between paintings, sculpture, theatrical sets, film, books, fashion, performance art, and even architecture, Daniel Arsham has established a signature energy, and the world is enthralled.
 Here, we will journey into the Daniel Arsham reality, and discover a little more about what fuels this of-the-moment artist.

 A Hurricane, And A Pentax Camera

-At the tender age of 12 years old, Arsham was to endure an experience that would alter the track of anyone’s life.
+At the tender age of 12 years old, Daniel Arsham was to endure an experience that would alter the track of anyone’s life.
 Hurricane Andrew swept through the area of Miami, Florida that served as his childhood neighborhood.
 Arsham sheltered in a reinforced closet as the house was destroyed around him.
 He emerged to discover the crumbled and twisted remnants of his family home.
 This childhood trauma would later inform his 2013 exhibition, Reach Ruin – the title of which is an anagram for Hurricane – although it was certainly not going to hold him back.

-The young Arsham was captivated by visual composition, and overflowing with creativity.
+The young Daniel Arsham was captivated by visual composition, and overflowing with creativity.
 His grandfather – an impassioned art collector – served as an early influence, and gifted Arsham a Pentax camera.
 Quickly, he became fascinated by the way that the framing of a lens could transform the mundane into the exquisite.
 The camera was destined to become part of something far larger, as Arsham’s creativity was set to unfurl.

 Playing With The Perception Of Time

-Architecture defined Arsham’s initial trajectory, as he attended the Design and Architecture High School, before attending the Cooper Union in New York on a full scholarship.
+Architecture defined Daniel Arsham’s initial trajectory, as he attended the Design and Architecture High School, before attending the Cooper Union in New York on a full scholarship.
 Upon graduating, he returned to Miami and established an art exhibition space with friends called The House.
 Here, Arsham was to meet Emmanuel Perrotin, establishing a friendship that would lead to his representation by Parisian Gallerie Perrotin.
 Shortly thereafter, Arsham was approached by infamous dance choreographer Merce Cunningham, who asked him to collaborate within the world of theater through elaborate modern set pieces.
 Within this performance art setting, Arsham began to think about the viewer’s experience, and the creative’s capacity to compress or expand others’ perception of time itself.

 The next fateful moment within Arsham’s creative evolution came in the form of a visit to Easter Island.
 As he beheld the monumental Moai statues, and contemplated the great mystery that surrounds them, he realized the extent to which all archaeology is fiction.
 When he married this notion with the idea that time can be manipulated for the viewer of any art form, a new concept began to form.
 Arsham initiated a much larger manipulation of time – on a geological scale – as he began work on his now renowned fictional archaeology.
 He began sculpting contemporary objects – those so iconic that they would be instantly recognizable, anywhere in the world – as if they had been re-discovered, fossilized, in some future landscape, as yet unknown.